'It Seemed Apocalyptic' 40 Years Ago When Mount St. Helens Erupted

 "Vancouver, Vancouver.
 This is it!"

-U.S. Geological Survey geologist David Johnston was two miles closer.
+U.S. Geological Survey geologist David Johnston was 2 miles closer.
 He had a car and camper and was calling in reports to the USGS command post in Vancouver, Wash.
-The day before, he convinced visitors from the University of Washington to leave.
+The day before, he persuaded visitors from the University of Washington to leave.
 They wanted to camp with him overnight.
 "It's too dangerous," he told them.

 Also watching, and reporting via ham radio, were Ty and Marianna Kearney, who heard Gerry Martin's report at 8:32 a.m.